-Fighting Your Federal Drug Charges
+Fighting Your Federal Drug Charges Lawyer

 The penalties for federal drug charges are typically more severe than for state drug charges.
 If you have been charged with drug trafficking, or other federal drug crimes, the Strom Law Firm, LLC is here to help.
 Former U.S. Attorney Pete Strom’s experience in dealing with government investigations provides the experience that you need when you are faced with an arrest or investigation.

 The most common federal drug charges are drug trafficking charges or distribution across state lines and typically involve large amounts of drugs.
 There are also federal sentencing guidelines established for federal drug charges which make the consequences more serious, with limited opportunities for probation.
 Our lawyers include a former United States Attorney and 5th Circuit Assistant Solicitor, and a former public defender.
 Call for a consultation today to discuss your case and find out how our decades of experience practicing law and protecting the rights of our clients can help you.

 Federal drug cases typically involve large quantities of drugs and usually a conspiracy involving several different people engaged in the manufacture, distribution, or trafficking of drugs.
 The laws surrounding federal drug charges are established by Congress and most federal drug crimes carry heavier sentencing.
 While many people assume drug trafficking involves the actual transport of illegal drugs over state lines, you can also be charged with it based on the amount of drugs found in your possession.
 The amounts that trigger a trafficking charge, as opposed to a possession charge, are different for each type of drug.
 Civil forfeiture of assets is usually an issue in these cases.

 Prescription drug abuse problems have risen in recent years and it’s important to know that trafficking laws can also apply to the illegal sale and transport of prescription drugs.